Platon of Banja Luka: Early life

 Platon was born Milivoje Jovanović in Belgrade, Serbia, on 29 September 1874.
 His father, Ilija, was a career soldier who had been born in Trebinje and his mother, Jelka (née Sokolović), was from Foča.
+They had settled in Belgrade as refugees from Herzegovina.
 He was baptized at the Church of the Ascension in Belgrade.
 He completed his primary education in Vranje and secondary education in Niš.
 In 1892, Jovanović enrolled in the Serbian Orthodox seminary in Belgrade's Bogoslovija district.
 Three years later, in 1895, he took his monastic vows and adopted the name Platon.
 He graduated from the seminary in 1896.
 He was subsequently ordained a deacon and later a presbyter.
 In 1896, Platon moved to Russia to continue his education at the Moscow Theological Academy.
 He enrolled in the academy in 1897, becoming the first Serb to receive the Ivan Aksakov Scholarship.

 Platon completed his studies at the Moscow Theological Academy in 1901.
-Upon his return from Russia, Platon was raised to the rank of syncellus and assigned to the Rajinovac Monastery in the Belgrade suburb of Grocka.
-Platon requested that he be allowed to teach at the seminary in Bogoslovija, but this was denied.
+Upon his return from Russia, he was raised to the rank of syncellus and assigned to the Rajinovac Monastery in the Belgrade suburb of Grocka.
+In 1902, he led a group of Serbian monks to the Visoki Dečani monastery in Ottoman-controlled Kosovo.
+He later requested that he be allowed to teach at the seminary in Bogoslovija, but this was denied.
 Instead, he was assigned to a theology school in Aleksinac, where he taught between 1903 and 1906.
 He also taught theology in Jagodina for several months in 1906.
 In 1906, Platon was certified to be a professor of theology, and raised to the rank of protosyncellus.
 In 1908, he was entrusted with editing the Gazette of the Serbian Orthodox Patriarchate, and the following year, he was raised to the rank of archimandrite.
 In 1910, he was relieved of his duties as the editor of the Gazette.